I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spb/ns-spb-spb_transfer_list_entry.md

 ## Members

-`Buffer`

-The buffer for this transfer.
-This member uses one of the following buffer formats: simple buffer, scatter-gather list, or (for kernel-mode clients) MDL.
-For more information about buffer formats, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406215">SPB_TRANSFER_BUFFER</a>.

-`DelayInUs`

-An optional delay, in microseconds, before this transfer begins.
-For more information, see the description of the <b>DelayInUs</b> member in <a href="https://msdn.microsoft.com/library/windows/hardware/hh406218">SPB_TRANSFER_DESCRIPTOR</a>.

 `Direction`

 The direction of the transfer.
 This member is set to one of the following <a href="https://msdn.microsoft.com/library/windows/hardware/hh406220">SPB_TRANSFER_DIRECTION</a> enumeration values: